 How to Improve Your Memory

 Wouldn’t it be nice to just remember the small things now days, like birthdays and phone numbers?
 As you may have achieved your weight loss goals by completing a round of the HCG drops, you may have developed goals to improve your overall health, including your memory.
 As time goes by, we have more and more technology taking the place of our memory.
-Whether you are looking to do well on a test or just remember where you sat your sunglasses, the good news is you can improve your memory!
+Whether you are looking to do well on a test or just remember where you placed your sunglasses, the good news is you can improve your memory!

 How Memory Works